-Sometimes you may be offered coupons or other incentives to encourage you to participate in various wellness programs or certain disease management programs.
+Sometimes you may be offered coupons, enhanced Benefits, or other incentives to encourage you to participate in various wellness programs or certain disease management programs, surveys, discount programs and/or programs to seek care in a more cost effective setting and/or from Designated Providers.
+In some instances, these programs may be offered in combination with a non-UnitedHealthcare entity.
 The decision about whether or not to participate is yours alone but City of Columbia, Missouri recommends that you discuss participating in such programs with your Physician.
 These incentives are not Benefits and do not alter or affect your Benefits.
-You may call the number on the back of your ID card if you have any questions.
+You may call the number on your ID card if you have any questions.
+Additional information may be found in Section 7, Clinical Programs and Resources.